drashland/website-v2/docs/drash/v2.x/2_tutorials/3_servers/4_error_handling.md

 Just like in resources, you can throw errors in services and handle them in your error handler.

-For example, what if you had an `UnauthorizedError` class that you wanted to throw in an `AuthService` to accommodate your auth process?
+For example, what if you had a `BadRequestBodyError` class that you wanted to throw in a `RequestBodyValidationService` to accommodate your request validation process?
 No problem!
 Just make your service throw that error and handle the error in your error handler class like so:

 ```typescript
 // app.ts